Pre & Post Operation Instructions

 Click the icon to download Pain Management Pre-Procedural Instructions sheet for Minnesota Valley Surgery Center.

-Three days before your scheduled procedure, you will receive an automated call advising you of the time of your surgery, time of arrival, and when you need to stop eating and drinking.
+Two days before your scheduled procedure, you will receive an automated call advising you of the time of your surgery, time of arrival, and when you need to stop eating and drinking.
 If you have questions or did not receive the automated phone call, please contact our reception desk at 952-232-1110.
 Please click on the icon to review information about your upcoming procedure.

 Day of Your Procedure